ethereum/eth2.0-pm/eth2.0-implementers-calls/call_007.md

   * Danny alluded to airing on the side of simplicity with regards to the base protocol, unless we have a very compelling solution native to the protocol
 * Raul added [_1:01:25_](https://youtu.be/Zl-yusB8oqY?t=3546) - with respect to syncing and the role of validators.
 Perhaps the beacon node could be in charge of syncing the shard, and the hand off that data off to the validators.
   * Team at Prysmatic has been discussing this, and they don't understand why this sidecar approach is really that effective - and why can't validators be in charge on syncing side chains?
     * Danny responded, saying that the general distinction in the software is that we have a client piece of software that can run and process the entire blockchain, beacon chain, and shard chains.
 And the validator is a special, user piece of software, that connects and talks to a client piece of software.
-Once we put in shard sycncing and peer management into the validator piece of software, we now have two node pieces of software (and we make the barrier of entry to create a new validator piece of software being very high)
+Once we put in shard syncing and peer management into the validator piece of software, we now have two node pieces of software (and we make the barrier of entry to create a new validator piece of software being very high)
     * the distinction of the validator piece of software being so thin (controlling keys, controlling secrets, and signing things) can allow for very diverse set-ups.
 A validator could talk to ten different nodes, controlling them via commands, ask information about the shards, sign information and broadcast as they please.
 But putting actual block processing and consensus rules within that piece of software may not be the design decision that gives us the most optimal set of potential set ups.
     * as long as you keep the validator secure, he can talk to whatever nodes he wants.
 If he has five nodes he's communicating with - and one of those becomes hacked, or is attacked, there is redundancy there.
 However, if it is in charge of syncing its own data and connecting to peers, then it becomes a single point of failure.
     * General consensus in that a node should be general purpose and be able to sync the beacon chain and shard chains